splicemachine/spliceengine/platforms/hdp2.6.1/docs/HDP-installation.md

 Follow the steps to install splicemachine server.

-1.click the action button on the left buttom of the ambari page,then click on 'Add Services'
+1. Click the action button on the left bottom of the ambari page,then click on 'Add Services'

 <img src="docs/add_services.jpg" alt="Add Service" width="400" height="200">

-2.choose splice machine from the 'add service wizard'
+2. Choose splice machine from the 'add service wizard'

 <img src="docs/add_service_wizard.jpg" alt="Add Service Wizard" width="400" height="200">

+3. Choose the master machine.
+It need to be the same machine with HBase master.

-3.choose hosts needed to install splice machine,only choose hosts that have hbase region server installed.Then click next.
+4. Choose hosts needed to install splice machine,only choose hosts that have hbase region server installed.Then click next.

 <img src="docs/choose_hosts.jpeg" alt="Choose hosts" width="400" height="200">

-4.O On the page of custom services,no properties need to customize by hand.
+5. On the page of custom services,no properties need to customize by hand unless you would like to add Apache Ranger Support.

 <img src="docs/custom_services.jpeg" alt="Custom Services" width="400" height="200">

-5.please review all the configuration change made by ambari and click OK to continue.
+6. Please review all the configuration change made by ambari and click OK to continue.

 <img src="docs/dependent_config.jpeg" alt="dependent_config.jpeg" width="400" height="200">

+**Note**: Ambari will not show all the recommend values in some situations.
+Make sure these important configurations are set properly by click "recommend" button next to the configs:

+(1) In HBase's config "Advanced hbase-site", make sure `hbase.coprocessor.master.classes` includes `com.splicemachine.hbase.SpliceMasterObserver`.

+(2) In HBase's config "Advanced hbase-site", make sure `hbase.coprocessor.regionserver.classes` includes `com.splicemachine.hbase.RegionServerLifecycleObserver`.

+(3) In HBase's config "Advanced hbase-site", make sure `hbase.coprocessor.region.classes` includes `org.apache.hadoop.hbase.security.access.SecureBulkLoadEndpoint,com.splicemachine.hbase.MemstoreAwareObserver,com.splicemachine.derby.hbase.SpliceIndexObserver,com.splicemachine.derby.hbase.SpliceIndexEndpoint,com.splicemachine.hbase.RegionSizeEndpoint,com.splicemachine.si.data.hbase.coprocessor.TxnLifecycleEndpoint,com.splicemachine.si.data.hbase.coprocessor.SIObserver,com.splicemachine.hbase.BackupEndpointObserver`.
+If the property is not found, you can add the property in "Custom hbase-site".

+(4) In Hbase's config "hbase-env template", make sure the comments like "Splice Specific Informatio" are in the configurations.

-6.please click next all the way down to this page ,then click 'deploy',after that finishes,splice machine is installed.
+7. Please click next all the way down to this page ,then click 'deploy',after that finishes,splice machine is installed.

 <img src="docs/review.jpeg" alt="dependent_config.jpeg" width="400" height="200">

-7.restart all the services affected to start splice machine!
+8. Restart all the services affected to start splice machine!